ncsa/ncsa-shib-idp/README.md

 (4.x)](https://github.internet2.edu/docker/shib-idp) as provided by the [InCommon Trusted Access Platform (TAP)](https://spaces.at.internet2.edu/x/fQFbC).
-It was built using hybrid approach with most files "baked-in" and secrets mounted on the docker host.
+It was built using hybrid approach where most files are "baked-in" but secrets are mounted on the docker host.
 The secrets are stored elsewhere in a [secure GitLab server at NCSA](https://git.security.ncsa.illinois.edu/cisr/ncsa-shib-idp).

 ## Servers